Introducing the Thistle beanie! We had some help naming it from our Yarnish Community (Thanks Kirsty!)

 Make a Chain of 42

-Repeat Rows 2 and 3 for a total of 34 rows.
+Repeat Rows 2 and 3 for a total of 34 rows, or desired length reached - to fit around head.

-The rows ending with sc create a slight cinch and become the top of the beanie.
+The rows beginning ending with sc create a slight cinch and become the top of the beanie.

 With your yarn needle, join row 34 to the foundation row to create a tube.
 Cinch the top of the beanie in an secure with yarn and needle.
 If desired, sew on pom pom and weave in all ends.
 Beanie can be worn with the 'cuff' turned up or as a slouchy beanie.